Coming Feb 2024

-In honor of the important African American heritage of this community, Castillo de San Marcos National Monument will host a special evening event in 2024.
+In honor of the important African American heritage of this community, Castillo de San Marcos National Monument will host a special evening event on Saturday, February 24, 2024.
 This event is made possible through a partnership with the Fort Mose Historical Society and the Florida Park Service.

 Selected Awards & Honors